 A recent report found Pennsylvania had 50 to 100 percent higher death rates due to asbestos exposure than the national average.

-A recent study released by the EWG Action Fund reports that Pennsylvania along with Delaware, Maine, Montana, Washington and West Virginia were found to have death rates that far exceeded the national average.
+A recent study released by the Environmental Working Group Action Fund reports that Pennsylvania along with Delaware, Maine, Montana, Washington and West Virginia were found to have death rates that far exceeded the national average.
 The rates of these states were reported at 50 to 100 percent higher than the national average.
 This is highly concerning for workers that work in old factories or buildings.

 According to the report, there were 14,216 asbestos related deaths in Pennsylvania from 1999 to 2013.
 The deaths were broken down into the following categories:

 - Asbestosis.
 1,273 deaths were attributed to asbestosis.
 The medical experts at Mayo Clinic define asbestosis as a chronic lung disease caused by inhaling asbestos fibers.
 Exposure to these fibers for a long period of time can cause scarring of the lung tissue and shortness of breath.

 - Mesothelioma.
 2,601 deaths during this period were from mesothelioma.
 This aggressive and deadly cancer affects the thin layer of tissue that covers internal organs, called the mesothelium.

 - Non-mesothelioma lung cancer.
 10,404 deaths are estimated to have been caused by lung cancers that are not connected to mesothelioma.
 The mesothelioma and asbestosis data was gathered from the Centers for Disease Control and Prevention (CDC) WONDER database.
 Gathering data for the number of asbestosis related deaths attributable to lung cancer that is not connected to one of the previous two diseases is difficult, as death certificates do not note whether there was exposure to asbestos.
 The information gathered for this statistic was from Environmental Working Group’s research.